Miss Peach

 Miss Peach was a syndicated comic strip created by American cartoonist Mell Lazarus.
 It ran for 45 years, from February 4, 1957, to September 8, 2002.

 Format and style

 The daily strips often contained only a single panel.
 The format was "gag-a-day".
 The drawing was stylized: the children had tiny bodies and large heads with flounder faces (both eyes on the same side of the nose).

 Publication history

 The strip came into being because of a United Features Syndicate talent search contest for new comic strips.
 Lazarus recalled, "I scanned the papers, and there was nothing about schools, so I invented Miss Peach."
 Although he did not win the United Features contest, Miss Peach was launched in the New York Herald Tribune and eventually was published internationally in 300 newspapers.

 In the 1990s, the title was changed to the more modern Ms. Peach.
 For health reasons, Lazarus stopped drawing the strip in August 2002; the last ran on September 8.
-His other strip, Momma, ran until 2016.
+His other strip, Momma, ran until 2016 due to Lazarus' death that year.